 What is RDAP?

-RDAP stands for Registration Data Access Protocol and was developed by the IETF as a modern replacement for WHOIS.
-It is designed to provide standardized, machine-readable access to domain registration data and related information.
-RDAP utilizes HTTP/HTTPS as its transport protocol and returns data in JSON format, enabling easier integration with web applications and automated systems.
+RDAP stands for Registration Data Access Protocol and it's basically the modern version of WHOIS.
+The IETF built it to be a standardized, machine-readable way to access domain registration data.
+It runs over HTTP/HTTPS instead of the old TCP protocol and returns data in JSON format, which makes it way easier to work with web applications and automated systems.

 Key Features of RDAP